Contact Us

 Barron’s

-Barron’s publishes four individual advisor rankings each year (Top 100 Advisors, Top 100 Women Advisors, Top 100 Independent Advisors, Top 1,200 Advisors) along with three team- or firm-based rankings (Top RIA Firms, Top Institutional Consultants, Top Wealth Management Firms).
+Barron’s publishes four individual advisor rankings each year: Top 100 Advisors, Top 100 Women Advisors, Top 100 Independent Advisors, and Top 1,200 Advisors.
+We also publish two team rankings and a firm ranking: Top Private Wealth Management Teams, Top Institutional Consulting Teams, and Top RIA Firms.

 The goal is to shine a spotlight on the nation’s best financial advisors, with an eye toward raising standards in the industry.
 The rankings serve two distinct types of Barron’s readers.
-For wealth management professionals, they serve as an industry scorecard.
-For investors, the rankings are a tool that can help in the process of finding financial guidance.
+For wealth management professionals, they act as an industry score card, indicating which firms have the people and the processes in place to attract clients and gather the most assets.
+For investors, the rankings are a tool that can help them find a financial advisor who is right for them.
+We recommend selecting from advisors who have a typical account size close to your own portfolio to ensure you find an advisor set up to meet your needs.

 Financial Times FT 300